 Going Global: Resources for Entrepreneurs and Small Businesses

-Total trade equaled more than 40 percent of U.S. economic growth from 2000 to 2008, and international markets are becoming increasingly important for the growth of small firms.
-Small businesses are quite active in international markets.
-According to May 2009 U.S. Census Bureau data:
+Total trade equaled 44 percent of U.S. economic growth from 2000 to 2013, and international markets are becoming increasingly important for the growth of small firms.
+Small businesses are quite active in the global marketplace.
+According to the International Trade Association:

-Right now may be the perfect time to research opportunities to go global.
-The U.S. government, business organizations and leading corporations provide abundant “how to” resources – many that are free.
-Below you will find useful links to such resources and information that may assist you in your pursuit of selling your products or services overseas.
+RESOURCES TO HELP YOU GO GLOBAL: The U.S. government, state governments, business organizations and leading corporations provide abundant “how to” resources — and many are FREE.
+Below are some useful links to resources and information that may assist you in researching global markets and selling your products or services abroad generally.
 Please make sure to sign up for SBE Council’s enews, which brings you regular reports and alerts from the International Trade Administration on information and opportunities for your small business.

-The United States currently has 20 trade agreements with other countries, which include the recently signed agreements with Columbia, Panama and South Korea.
-Several other trade agreements are being negotiated.
+The United States currently has 20 trade agreements with other countries.
+Several other major trade agreements are being negotiated.

 UPS Global Trade Portal: This UPS resource site can help you navigate the complexities of going global.
 “Whether you’re new to the global marketplace or new to international shipping with UPS, you’re in the right place.
 Working with UPS can help you reduce the risk, complexity and cost of global trade.”